Yonle/bostr/README.md

 A nostr relay bouncer.

 ## What is this?
-**Bostr** is a multi nostr relay **proxy** that were serving as a nostr relay.
+**Bostr** is an nostr relay aggregator **proxy** that acts like a regular nostr relay.
+It connects to multiple configured relays to exchange data (events).

 ## Why?
 Nostr relays is a bunch of dummy servers that store user events.
-Normally nostr clients usually connects to more than 5-10 relays to receive and transmit events.
+Normally nostr clients connects to more than 5-10 relays to receive and transmit events.

 Due to it's nature that connects to more than just a single relay, **Client bandwidth usage is high.** And because of this, Nostr bandwidth usage is not really recommended for some users, notably **mobile data users.**